emilyfiirst/emilyfiirst/README.md

 ### Hi 👋
-- 👩‍🎓 I'm studenty of Systems Analysis and Development
+- 👩‍🎓 I’m studenty of Systems Analysis and Development
-- 📚 I’m currently learning Js and JAVA
+- 📚 I’m currently learning Web Development and Java
 - 📞 You can reach on the links below

 ###